cgrates/cgrates/docs/routes.rst

 .. _OpenSIPS: https://opensips.org/

-.. _Suppliers:
+.. _Routes:

-SupplierS
+RouteS
 =========

-**SupplierS** is a standalone subsystem within **CGRateS** responsible to compute a list of suppliers which can be used for a specific event received to process.
-It is accessed via :ref:`CGRateS RPC APIs<remote-management>`.
+**RouteS** is a standalone subsystem within **CGRateS** responsible to compute a list of routes which can be used for a specific event received to process.
+It is accessed via `CGRateS RPC APIs <https://godoc.org/github.com/cgrates/cgrates/apier/>`_.

 As most of the other subsystems, it is performance oriented, stored inside *DataDB* but cached inside the *cgr-engine* process.
 Caching can be done dynamically/on-demand or at start-time/precached and it is configurable within *cache* section in the :ref:`JSON configuration <configuration>`.